holymind84/mulesoft-log_monitoring/README.md

 A Python application for monitoring Mulesoft CloudHub 1.0 applications logs across multiple workers and control planes with customizable pattern matching and email alerts.

-## ⚠️ Important Note

-This tool is specifically designed for applications deployed on CloudHub 1.0.
-It is not compatible with CloudHub 2.0 deployments due to different API endpoints and authentication mechanisms.

 ## Features

 - 🔄 Multi-worker support